Although CC&Rs are presumed reasonable

 No governing documents shall prohibit the owner of a separate interest within a common interest development from keeping at least one pet . . .

-Unless the declaration otherwise provides . . . the common areas are owned as tenants in common, in equal shares, one for each unit or lot.
+Unless the declaration otherwise provides . . . the common area is owned as tenants in common, in equal shares, one for each separate interest.

 Frequently, highrise condominiums will assign ownership interest (and the payment of dues) according to the square footage of the unit.
 If the CC&Rs were silent on the issue, then this statute would assign ownership in equal shares.